 One based in Milano, the other in Roma, SIPE and Edigamma were among the better organized players in pirated software sold in shops all over the national territory.
 Their products were worlds apart from Armati and “napoletane” cassettes: theirs was a case of quantity over quality, along with a radically different business model.

-According to SIPE, their compilations came about because it was impossible for Italian companies to find an agreement with the original publishers in order to distribute their titles for a fair price on the national territory.
-Those few legit C64 games that appeared on the market in 1983/84 were crazy expensive, especially for such simple gameplay.
+According to SIPE, their compilations came about because it was impossible for Italian companies to find a satisfying agreement with the original publishers in order to distribute titles for a fair price.
+Those few legit C64 games that appeared on the market in 1983/84 were indeed quite expensive, especially for such simple gameplay.
 An average Commodore 64 title, back then, costed in the realm of 200-250 modern euros/dollars, basically 1/10th of the price of the computer itself.
 A family with an average income could afford to buy, at the most, one game per month.
-By 1987, though, prices had dropped drastically, it was possible to buy a legit game for around 50 euros/dollars but alas, it was too late.
+By 1987, though, prices had dropped drastically, it was possible to buy a legit game for around 50 euros/dollars, and even less for Mastertronic titles.
+Alas, it was too late.

 One compilation of unlicensed software went for something like 5 dollars/euros today, others with more games costed just a little more.
-Hence, SIPE and Edigamma made up a variety of different products distributed under a kaleidoscope of names and formats, even going as far as including gadget like t-shirts and pins.
+Hence, SIPE and Edigamma made up a variety of different products distributed under a kaleidoscope of names and formats, trying to pass themselves as legitimate magazines, even going as far as including gadget like t-shirts and pins.
 Still, all those different “magazines” were just the same thing being recycled over and over: compilations of unlicensed cracked games.

 SIPE and Edigamma's business model: the strategy of confusion

 Since there was little-to-no quality control, the crackers would go on about hacking the games’ structure as they saw fit.
-While it might be fair, truthfully, to argue that many titles that would have never been released on the market, at least, managed to reach an intended public – along with a somewhat sensible Italian translation – unfortunately the end product was mediocre at best.
+It might be fair to argue that many smaller titles that would have never been released on the Italian market.
+At least, the crackers made these games available, along with a somewhat sensible Italian translation.
+Well, true, but unfortunately the end product was quite often mediocre at best.
 One couldn’t really count on those homemade translations to make any kind of sense, since, again, they were based on stories and characters made-up on the spot by the crackers themselves.
-Still, changing names was only the tip of the iceberg of the confusion.
+Still, changing the characters’ names was only the tip of the iceberg of confusion.

 Title screens for the various "episodes" of The Last Ninja.

-By 1988, the business for both SIPE and Edigamma was booming, while the quality dropped through the floor and confusion ran rampant.
+By 1988, business for both SIPE and Edigamma was booming, while the quality dropped through the floor and confusion ran rampant.
 Trying to find all levels of a multiload game on the various publications was nigh impossible: the companies never really did care for their products to make any sense.
 It is very common for Italian gamers of a certain age to go around asking for the original title of a game, even though not always that helps.
-After finding out the title, one can found to be even more confused, realizing that it was only level three that was included, not one.
+After finding out the title, one can find themselves even more confused, realizing that – for example – only level three was included in the pirated version.

-If there was one certainty, it is that at least the unofficial title stuck and was never changed, but no, even that wasn’t the case.
-Not only every company used different names for the same game, some of them would release different levels of the same game under different titles.
-It was basically useless to check the titles before buying a compilation in order to avoid buying duplicates or trying to piece together a single game, even if they were by the same company.
+Perhaps one would think that, at least, the “pirated” title would stick and that SIPE and Edigamma would at least follow THEIR OWN naming convention.
+Nope.
+Not only every company used different names for the same game, some of them would release levels of the same game under different titles.
+It was basically useless to check the titles before buying a compilation, as to avoid buying duplicates or trying to make sense of one game, even if they were released by the same company.

 Let’s examine some examples of this confusion.